ReactiveX/RxSwift/Documentation/GettingStarted.md

 Notice how now there is only one `Subscribed` and `Disposed` event.

-This pattern of sharing subscriptions is so common in UI layer that it has it's own operator.
-Instead of writing `>- replay(1) >- refCount`, you can just write `>- variable`.

 Behavior for URL observables is equivalent.

 This is how HTTP requests are wrapped in Rx.
 It's pretty much the same pattern like the `interval` operator.